aminomancer/uc.css.js/README.md

 <br/>

 [Release packages](/../../releases/) are available as a courtesy, but since the theme and scripts are updated on a daily basis to keep up with Nightly, the latest release package may not be completely up to date.
-If you want the very latest stylesheets/scripts, you should either [download the source code](/../../archive/HEAD.zip) and drag its contents to your profile's `chrome` folder, [clone the repo][Cloning a repo] directly to your `chrome` folder, (use [GitHub Desktop][] if all of this sounds like gibberish to you) or download individual folders with [GitZip][] or [Refined GitHub][].
+If you want the very latest stylesheets/scripts, you should either [download the source code](/../../archive/HEAD.zip) and drag its contents to your profile's `chrome` folder, [clone the repo][cloning a repo] directly to your `chrome` folder, (use [GitHub Desktop][] if all of this sounds like gibberish to you) or download individual folders with [GitZip][] or [Refined GitHub][].

 </details>